 Born and largely raised in Canada, Andy has also lived in other parts of the world.
 He is a graduate of both the University of Western Ontario and Trent University and considers himself to be a ‘jack of all trades.’
-Andy currently resides with his family in Oshawa, Ontario.
+Andy currently resides with his family in Whitby, Ontario.
 A believer in restoration, he can often be found tinkering on some old cars in the garage.

 Can Canada lead the world in making democracy work for everyone, including for your benefit?
 Can democracies be redesigned to meaningfully solve even the most challenging problems such as climate change?
 The answer, CREDIBLY PROVEN by Andy Bilik, is a resounding YES!

 By uniquely defining who Canadians are, and establishing a new political philosophy called Democratic Restructuralism, the author clearly shows, in concrete terms, what is wrong with democracy and what is required to make it work for the common good.
 He reveals “how” to “Make democracy great again,” beginning in Canada.
 In doing so, Bilik has achieved what most people, including world leaders and prominent academics, would argue is impossible!
 Mending the Flag, Healing the World, is an incredibly thought provoking work.
 Simultaneously, it is a well researched book that debunks contemporary theories regarding why democracy does not appear to work for most of us.
 Since Bilik has discovered a positive and real way humanity can progress forward, during this critical and divisive juncture of world history, his book may be one of the most important non-fiction works of the 21st century.
 You should read it…especially since it anticipated the scandals engulfing our nation’s capitol!
 Are you intrigued?

 FROM INDIE READER:

 Verdict: Author Andy Bilik offers an erudite, comprehensive discussion of the current political climate without any of the tiresome hyperbole and snipery of current political discourse.